Water, Sewer and Storm Water Bylaw governs the administration of these services.

 The Town of Rocky Mountain House does not make a profit on utilities, and only charges what it costs to deliver utility services to residents and businesses.
-Recent changes to utility rates and and fees are outlines in the 2019 Water, Sewer, and Solid Waste Fact Sheet.
+Recent changes to utility rates and and fees are outlined in the Fees, Rates and Charges Bylaw.

 Utilities are invoiced monthly.

 Please note that the Town of Rocky Mountain House will apply your payment to your account on the day on which it is received.
 It is your responsibility to ensure your payment is received by the due date.

 - Pay in person by debit, credit card, cash or cheque at:

 Rocky Mountain House, AB T4T 1B2

 - Pay online through your financial institution using “Rocky Mountain House Utility” as the payee.
 Please note: online payments may take 1-3 business days to process.

 - Signup for the pre-authorized utility payment option (print and return the form to the Town Office with a VOID cheque).

 - Online Credit Card payments may be completed through www.paysimply.ca.
 This secure, third-party Canadian payment provider accepts Visa, Mastercard and American Express for a convenience fee.